The Strangers (American band): 1980s

-After Gordon Terry left the band, fiddler Jimmy Belken (May 25, 1931 - August 19, 2000) joined the Strangers.
-Born in Dallas, Texas, Belken had previously played with Bob Wills and the Texas Playboys as well as Mel Tillis and the Statesiders.
-In addition to serving as Strangers bassist, Dennis Hromek (born November 12, 1940) would also sing some lead vocals at Strangers shows.
+After Gordon Terry left the band, fiddler Jimmy Belken joined.
+Belken had previously played with Bob Wills and the Texas Playboys as well as Mel Tillis and the Statesiders.
+In addition to serving as Strangers bassist, Dennis Hromek would also sing some lead vocals at Strangers shows.
 When Hromek left Bobby Wayne returned to the Strangers, this time playing bass.

-Other noteworthy members of the band included Princeton, Illinois-born trumpet player Gary Church (March 26, 1951 - June 22, 2018), and Los Angeles, California-born keyboardist Mark Yeary (1952 - January 17, 2020), who also served as Merle's co-producer on his records.
-Clint Strong (born in 1966), who had studied under Stan Kenton, joined the Strangers on lead guitar during the mid-1980s.
-Sheril Rodgers (born in 1953), co-wrote with Merle and singer/songwriter Freddy Powers.
-Sheril toured with the Strangers as backup singer from 1983-1984 and co-wrote "Let's Chase Each Other Around the Room Tonight".
+Other noteworthy members of the band included trumpet player Gary Church and keyboardist Mark Yeary, who also served as Merle's co-producer on his records.
+Clint Strong, who had studied under Stan Kenton, joined the Strangers on lead guitar during the mid-1980s.
+Sheril Rodgers, co-wrote with Merle and singer/songwriter Freddy Powers.
+Sheril toured with the Strangers as backup singer from 1983 to 1984 and co-wrote "Let's Chase Each Other Around the Room Tonight".